Fractured Magic: Chapter Fourteen

 Roman sighed.
 “I suppose that’s fair.”

 “Can I ask one last question?
-No prying into secrets, I promise.”
+No more prying into secrets, I promise.”

 “That was a question,” Roman pointed out, lips twitching when Maebhe rolled her eyes.
 “Fine.
 But if I don’t like it, I’m not answering.”

 Roman sighed.
 “To tell you the truth, I didn’t want to.
 I hate this feeling — the weight of someone else’s trust in my hands, the heavy steps out of safety and into danger.
 If I fail, I’m failing both of us.
-If we’re caught, the risk is now mine as much as it was yours.
+If we’re caught, I’ll have dragged us both down for nothing.
 It’s terrifying, and you’re right: the coward’s choice would be easier.
 It always is.
 I can tell you this, though: the people looking to hurt us want us to make that choice.
 So I did have to help, in a way — for both me and for you, and for a future without them,” he said, giving her a sidelong look.
 His smile reached his eyes, crinkling them at the corners.
 “Besides, regret weighs heavier than fear, and I know which choice lets me sleep at night.”

 Maebhe dropped her gaze, watching the sand shift and cling to her wet boots.
 “I think I understand,” she said.
 She didn’t, not really, but she’d never had to make this choice for herself.
-Rescuing Kieran and Ide was that closest she’d come, but it was Roman doing all the work.
-Still, she committed his answer to memory, in case she might one day need it.
+Rescuing Kieran and Ide was the closest she’d come, but it was still Roman doing all the work.
+Even so, she committed his answer to memory, in case she might one day need it.

 As they circled the island, the strip of beach narrowed until they could no longer walk side by side.
 Maebhe, who kept watching the cliff’s face as they walked, waded more than once into the water by accident.
-To distract herself from why they were here, she’d turned to focusing on where they were — it struck her how excellent this spot would be for cliff diving.
+To distract herself from why they were here, she’d turned to focusing on where they were, admiring the scenery.
+It struck her how excellent this spot would be for cliff diving.
 The water was deep, free of visible obstacles, the cliff jutting out above to provide a good jumping point.
 If she had to guess, she’d call it seventy feet: less than her record, but pushing her comfort range.

 She loved the rush of adrenaline, the fear of falling.
-It was different than what she felt now, this tightly wound, knotted and tangled anxiety.
+It certainly beat what she felt now, this tightly wound, knotted and tangled anxiety.
 It was wilder, freer.
 Of course, if she was really planning a jump here, she’d do days of research beforehand, mapping the area and testing the water’s depths.
+If only she could.

 Finally, a sinister-looking gray building appeared over the cliff’s crest, growing until it loomed high above them.
 Ears flat to her head, Maebhe asked, “We’re breaking into that?”